bbbrz/ms7/README.md

 **Tested on**
 Mac OS X 10.8 - 10.10
-Max 7.3.4 (does not require licence to run) download from https://cycling74.com/
+Max 7.3.4 (does not require licence to run, but is proprietry software) download from https://cycling74.com/

 Generally gives good results on Mac Mini computers.